codeignition/codeignition.github.io/_drafts/2015-05-25-rubymotion-todo-app.md

 <div class="row"><div class='col-md-8 col-md-offset-2'><img class="img-responsive" alt="todo-3" src="/assets/blogs/todo-3.png" style="margin: 20px 2px; border:3px solid black;" border="5"></div></div>

-**adding local database**
+**Add Local Database**

-Right now the app is not storing any data, so that means, when you restart the all the tasks will be gone.
+In its current stage the app will not store any data.
+That means when you restart the app, all the tasks will be gone.
-So now we will implement local storage. we will use NanoStore as DB.
+We will create local storage with NanoStore as DB.
 And Cocoapods to integrate the nanostore.

 * <a href="https://github.com/tciuro/NanoStore">NanoStore</a>
 * <a href="https://github.com/siuying/NanoStoreInMotion">NanoStoreInMotion</a>